BBC World Service Television Europe

 DOCTOR WHO ON BBC WORLD SERVICE

-- For instance, in April 1993, each episode of the BBC2 repeat of Revelation of the Daleks played two days later on BBC World Service, as demonstrated by these two April 1993 billings from Maltese and Spanish newspapers, which lists the episode simply as "Dr Who" and "Dr Who (Colin Baker)"
+For instance, in April 1993, each episode of the BBC2 repeat of Revelation of the Daleks played two days later on BBC World Service, as demonstrated by these two April 1993 billings from Maltese and Spanish newspapers, which lists the episodes simply as "Dr Who" and "Dr Who (Colin Baker)"

 Some key dates: